aomlomics/tourmaline/README.md

 ## Step 1.
 Assess the data

-Consider your amplicon locus and evaluate the sequence data to determine the best parameters for processing.
+Consider your amplicon locus.
 Ask yourself:

 * What is the locus being amplified, and what are the primer sequences?
 * How much sequence variation is expected for this locus and dataset?
 * Is the expected sequence variation enough to answer my question?
 * What is the expected amplicon size for this locus and dataset?

+Evaluate the sequence data to determine the best parameters for processing.
+Ask yourself:

 * What type and length of sequencing was used? (e.g., MiSeq 2x150bp)
 * Do I have long enough sequening to do paired-end analysis, or do I have to do single-end analysis only?
+* What sequence processing has been done: Demultiplexing?
+Quality filtering?
+Merging of paired reads?

 Evaluate the sample set and sample metadata.
 Ask yourself: